ahilbers/renewable_test_PSMs/README.md

 ### Miscellaneous
-- `documentation/`: detailed documentation on the models
+- `documentation/`: documentation on the models
 - `benchmarks/`: benchmark outputs used in the tests.
 Helpful for debugging or when customising models.